 Out of contract rates

 Customers inheriting premises that are already supplied by BES Utilities or who have terminated their previous BES Utilities contract and are yet to agree to a new deal are automatically placed on what are known as ‘deemed’ or ‘out of contract’ rates for gas and electricity.

 As these are generally among the most expensive rates a supplier can charge, we recommend that you either switch supplier or agree to a new contract with BES Utilities as soon as possible.
-For more information on switching your commercial energy, you can speak to a Selectra business energy expert on 020 3318 3633 or get a free callback now.
+For more information on switching your commercial energy, you can speak to a Selectra business energy expert on 020 3318 3633 or get a free personalised quote now.

 Confused by unit rates and standing charges?
 Make sure you’re in the know before signing up by visiting What is a Standing Charge?

 BES Utilities’ deemed rates for electricity are determined by meter profile class (PC) and whether you use Half Hourly (HH) or Maximum Demand (MD) metering.
 Rates for electricity are as follows:

 Gas deemed rates are based on your business premise’s estimated gas consumption over the previous 12 months, known as Annual Quantity (AQ).
 Deemed rates for gas are as follows: